Mapping Combinations

 }

 openstack_user, and openstack_groups will be matched by service provider to the attribute names we have in the Identity Provider.
-It will take the openstack_user attribute and finds in the assertion then inserts it directly in the mapping.
-The identity provider will set the value of openstack_groups by group name and domain name to which the user belongs in the Idp.
+It will take the openstack_user attribute from the mapping context and inserts it directly in the mapping.
+The identity provider will set the value of openstack_groups by group name and domain name to which the user belongs in the IdP.
 Suppose the user belongs to ‘group1’ in domain ‘Default’ in the IdP then it will map to a group with the same name and same domain’s name in the SP.

 The possible attributes that can be used in a mapping are openstack_user, openstack_user_domain, openstack_roles, openstack_project, openstack_project_domain and openstack_groups.